Alumni Association Board of Directors

 Student Clubs/Orgs: WJJW, Kappa Omicron, The Beacon, Black Student Union, TV Production Club

-"I am hoping to help to bring alumni back to MCLA, to show them that MCLA is a thriving, progressive college.
-I hope to bring some of the issues being discussed both on campus and as a Board to the forefront and to help to resolve some of these issues in order to ensure that MCLA continues to move forward."
+"I am hoping to help bring alumni back to College, and show them that MCLA is a thriving, progressive college.
+I hope to bring some of the issues being discussed both on campus and as a Board to the forefront and help to resolve some of these issues in order to ensure that MCLA continues to move forward."

 GARY LAVARIERE '16